Maryland: Eastern Shore & Chesapeake Bay | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-Your warm-up ride gives you the opportunity to get acquainted with the bicycle that will be your stalwart companion for the week.
-Leave the Tidewater Inn and enjoy a ride on the quiet Easton Rails to Trails path.
+Your warm-up ride offers a chance to get acquainted with the bicycle that will be your trusted companion for the week.
+Depart from the Tidewater Inn and enjoy a relaxed spin along the quiet Easton Rails-to-Trails path.

 Cumulative Distance Range: 6 miles